Explaining black box text modules in natural language with language models: Introduction

 \section{Introduction}

-Large language models (LLMs) have demonstrated remarkable predictive performance across a growing range of diverse tasks~\cite{brown2020language,devlin2018bert}.
+Large language models (LLMs) have demonstrated remarkable predictive performance across a growing range of diverse tasks~\citep{brown2020language,devlin2018bert}.
 However, the inability to effectively interpret these models has led them to be characterized as black boxes.
-This opaqueness has debilitated their use in high-stakes applications such as medicine~\cite{Kornblith2022} and policy-making~\cite{brennan2013emergence}, and raised issues related to fairness \cite{dwork2012fairness}, regulatory pressure \cite{goodman2016european}, safety~\cite{amodei2016concrete}, and alignment~\cite{gabriel2020artificial}.
-This lack of interpretability is particularly detrimental in scientific fields, where trustworthy interpretation itself is the end goal~\cite{angermueller2016deep}.
+This opaqueness has debilitated their use in high-stakes applications such as medicine~\citep{Kornblith2022}, and raised issues related to regulatory pressure \citep{goodman2016european}, safety~\citep{amodei2016concrete}, and alignment~\citep{gabriel2020artificial}.
+This lack of interpretability is particularly detrimental in scientific fields, such as neuroscience~\citep{huth2016natural} or social science~\citep{ziems2023can}, where trustworthy interpretation itself is the end goal.

 To ameliorate these issues, we propose \methodlongunderlineds (\method). \methods produces \textit{natural language explanations for text modules}.
 We define a \textit{text module} $f$ as any function that maps text to a scalar continuous value, e.g. a neuron in a pre-trained LLM\footnote{Note that a neuron in an LLM typically returns a sequence-length vector rather than a scalar, so a transformation (e.g. averaging) is required before interpretation.}.
-Given $f$, \methods describes what the module most strongly responds to with a concise natural language description. \methods requires only black-box access to the module (it does not require access to the module internals) and no human intervention. \cref{fig:intro} shows the two steps of \method.
-In the first step, \methods derives explanation candidates for $f$ by sorting its responses to ngrams and summarizing the top ngrams using a pre-trained LLM.
-In the second step, \methods evaluates each candidate explanation by generating synthetic text based on the explanation (again with a pre-trained LLM) and testing the response of $f$ to the text.
-Each explanation is also given an explanation score that rates the reliability of the explanation.
+Given $f$, \methods returns a short natural language explanation describing what elicits the strongest response from $f$. \methods requires only black-box access to the module (it does not require access to the module internals) and no human intervention.

+\method{} uses two steps to ground explanations in the responses of $f$ (\cref{fig:intro}).
+In the first step, \methods derives explanation candidates by sorting $f$'s responses to ngrams and summarizing the top ngrams using a pre-trained LLM.
+In the second step, \methods evaluates each candidate explanation by generating synthetic text based on the explanation (again with a pre-trained LLM) and testing the response of $f$ to the text; these responses to synthetic text are used to assign an \textit{explanation score} to each explanation, that rates the reliability of the explanation.
+Decomposing explanation into these separate steps helps mitigate issues with LLM hallucination when generating and evaluating explanations.